Busby's Bore: History

 In 1833, pipes were laid to the Port to allow ships to be supplied.
 In 1837 the tunnel reached a point near what is now the corner of Cook and Lang Roads.
 The only work outstanding was an open cut into the swamp itself and the construction of reservoirs or holding dams at each end.
 There is no evidence that these were ever built, though some sort of channel seems to have been cut at the south end of the tunnel.
 Major Barney, Commander of the Royal Engineers, was called to inspect the work.
 Although critical of the site of the tunnel Barney considered the structure to be of professional merit and fairly done.
 Starting in 1844, reticulation pipes were laid, allowing houses to be connected, as well as the establishment of a number of public fountains.
 In 1854, supply was supplemented with the installation of a small pumping station at the lower end of the swamp, as well as a number of small dams.
 In 1872, the Bore was cleaned and some irregularities removed, increasing the tunnel flow to about 4.5 Ml per day.

 Busby, then 72 years old, retired to his property, Kirkton, between Branxton and Singleton in the Hunter Valley where he died in 1857.

 The creation of a municipal water supply in the form of Busby's Bore highlighted the need for an administration to control its use.
-Municipal instructions were discussed for the colony in the early 1830s but met with fears in the community that such institutions would impose a burden of taxes of levies.
+Municipal instructions were discussed for the colony in the early 1830s but met with fears in the community that such institutions would impose a burden of taxes or levies.

 In 1842 the Sydney Corporation was formed.
 The Sydney Corporation endeavoured to squeeze as much revenue as possible from Busby's Bore and ignored public demands for planning towards the development of new and more suitable sources.
 In 1851 Sydney manufacturers expressed a total lack of confidence in the Sydney Corporation after its failure to fulfil its contracts with new industrial developments such as Tooth's Brewery and Sugar Company.

 The length of time to complete the bore, that it relied on the simple mechanism of mechanical feed and that it and its successor, the Botany Bay Swamps Scheme, tied up land suitable for industrial development in water reserves had a significant impact on the shape and development of Sydney.
 The bore can also be seen as having a critical role in forcing the creation of municipal administration in the colony.